ScottSewards/Hot-Pot/README.md

 # PHP-Hot-Pot
-A lot of projects in one repo to be merged.
+At the moment, this repo is an accumulation of multiple repos.
+I am reviewing the code to determine what can be used and what is clutter.